 In order to receive assistance under the HomeSafe program, applicants must meet the following criteria:

 - Have experienced a short term emergency that has made it difficult to pay housing-related expenses

-- Have been Rhode Island residents since May 1, 2019 OR have a Domestic Violence waiver
+- Have been Rhode Island resident for the past 365 days OR have a Domestic Violence waiver

 WHAT TYPE OF EMERGENCIES QUALIFY?

 If you’ve experienced any of the following short term emergencies, you may be eligible

 - Temporary sickness or disability